lightlace/cpp-docs.de-de/docs/standard-library/time-get-class.md

 - tr-tr
 - zh-cn
 - zh-tw
-ms.translationtype: Machine Translation
+ms.translationtype: MT
-ms.sourcegitcommit: 66798adc96121837b4ac2dd238b9887d3c5b7eef
+ms.sourcegitcommit: 5d026c375025b169d5db8445cbb52c0c917b2d8d
-ms.openlocfilehash: 10a39553b9747ebe336939b641c54780c653c5d6
+ms.openlocfilehash: b4a902f2b06cae219920f90fd1c6a33aa7291ec4
 ms.contentlocale: de-de
-ms.lasthandoff: 04/29/2017
+ms.lasthandoff: 09/09/2017

 ---
-# <a name="timeget-class"></a>time_get-Klasse
+# <a name="timeget-class"></a>time_get Class
-Die Vorlagenklasse, die ein Objekt beschreibt, das als Gebietsschemafacet dienen kann, um Konvertierungen von Sequenzen des Typs `CharType` in Zeitwerte zu steuern.
+The template class describes an object that can serve as a locale facet to control conversions of sequences of type `CharType` to time values.

 ## <a name="syntax"></a>Syntax